 Legal Information: Calastone gives no warranties, express or implied, representations or undertakings that the information within is complete, accurate, or fit for a particular purpose.
 All such warranties are expressly disclaimed and excluded.
-The inclusion of information from third parties does not give or imply any recommendation, warranty, representation or undertaking whatsoever by Calastone about such information shall not be liable to a user or any third party for any loss, damage or injury arising from any actions taken or not taken in response to such information.
+The inclusion of information from third parties does not give or imply any recommendation, warranty, representation or undertaking whatsoever by Calastone about such information.Calastone shall not be liable to a user or any third party for any loss, damage or injury arising from any actions taken or not taken in response to such information.
 No contractual relationship or obligations arise between Calastone and a user from the use of such information.
 The information published is as an aid to a general understanding of Calastone, the Calastone Transaction Network and the markets within which it operates.

 Copyright: The contents of this document are subject to copyright.
 They may not be copied, in whole or part, incorporated into any other publication or otherwise distributed for any commercial purpose without the prior written permission from Calastone.
-Calastone.
-Calastone.
-Circ Intellect.
+Calastone, CTN and the logo are registered trademarks of Calastone Limited. © Calastone Limited.
 All rights reserved.
-Calastone Limited is registered in England and Wales (no. 0829823).
-The registered diffice is 4th Floor, Birchin Court, 20 Birchin Lane, London EC3V 9DU.
+Calastone Limited is registered in England and Wales (no. 06298923).
+The registered office is 4th Floor, Birchin Court, 20 Birchin Lane, London EC3V 9DU.
 Calastone Limited is authorised and regulated by the Financial Conduct Authority under the Firm Reference Number 487428.
-Calastone Ply Limited is registered office is Level 10, 1 Margaret Street, Sydney NSW 2000, Australia.
-Calastone Hong Kong (no. 1880413).
-The registered office is Suite 1301, 137 FING Tower, 308 Des Voeux Road Central, Hong Kong.
+Calastone Pty Limited is registered in Australia (no. 51 154 476 347).
+The registered office is Level 10, 1 Margaret Street, Sydney NSW 2000, Australia.
+Calastone Hong Kong Limited is registered in Hong Kong (no. 1880413).
+The registered Office is Suite 1301, 13 / FING Tower, 308 Des Voeux Road Central, Hong Kong.
 The LinkedIn logo is a registered trademark of LinkedIn Corporation and its affiliates in the United States and/or other countries.